 - Any issues will need to be addressed within your organisation, as with any other member of your team

 Warwick students currently undertake a more traditional undergraduate study format.
 This means that for many Warwick students, vacation internships, part-time work and volunteering are the most popular and in-demand routes to work experience.
+The Warwick Advance Programme will enable employers to offer work experience and internship schemes to students from certain socio-economic backgrounds and increase their recruitment prospects.

-Cost: Interns are entitled to the National Minimum Wage (now National Living Wage if 25+).
-You will need to allow time for scoping out the potential experience, and for recruitment, induction/training and ongoing management/supervision of the student.
+Cost: Interns are entitled to the National Minimum Wage (now National Living Wage if 23+).Link opens in a new window You will need to allow time for scoping out the potential experience, and for recruitment, induction/training and ongoing management/supervision of the student.
 You will need to ensure that they have appropriate access to equipment (e.g. computer) and a workstation.

 Project work – where you have a discrete project that sees you partnering with the University to solve a problem, undertake research or explore a business decision, based on the University’s capacity to contribute research or expertise.
 These projects are often hosted by specific academic departments or research centres, and require mutual planning and commitment to get the best result, and to ensure that areas such as Intellectual Property and confidentiality have been discussed and agreed in advance.
 To find out more about joint ventures, Knowledge Transfer Partnerships (KTP) and projects that link to curriculum and research interests, speak to our team in the first instance and we will be happy to take your query further.